Digital programs

 How to respect and care for animals

-Discover African and Australian animal body features, homes and basic needs.
+Discover African and Australian animal body features, habitats and basic needs.

 Students will learn: